 Filing a Lawsuit Following a Spinal Cord Injury

 You could file a lawsuit against the at-fault party to obtain compensation for your losses.
-There’s a timeframe known as a statute of limitations you must follow if you want to hold them liable for their actions.
+You must follow a timeframe known as a statute of limitations if you want to hold them liable for their actions.
 Texas has a two-year statute of limitations for personal injury cases.
 That means you have two years from the injury date to sue, or you could lose your right to do so.

 Two major exceptions exist that could extend the deadline: